 - There are plenty of rides and attractions to enjoy and keep even the littlest members of the family entertained.
 If they aren't yet tall enough for those rides with a height requirement, Disney can offer you a pass that will allow the rest of your party the ability to ride without having to wait twice.
 Simply inform the cast member at the entrance that you will need to do a swap.
 After the first riders stand in line and have finished riding, whoever stayed off with the little one can utilize the fast pass line, with 1 additional rider.

 - Throughout the parks are play and splash areas where kids can run around and release some of their energy and excitement.
 They also provide an opportunity for mom and dad to sit for a minute and rest their feet!
-An exciting newer addition is the indoor queue at Dumbo.
+Another great option is the indoor queue at Dumbo.
 Instead of standing in line for your entire wait, you'll enter the "circus tent" with a fantastic kids' play area, complete with benches for you to take a seat (as well as air conditioning!).
 You'll be handed a pager, which will alert you when it is time to head out for your flight.
 If you decide you need a bit more time, simply let the cast member know, and they'll hand you a new pager with an updated time.

 - Speaking of rest- there are plenty of benches everywhere you look, and lots of quiet areas to step away from the crowd for a few moments.
 Should you need a bigger break, Disney transportation makes it easy to quickly slip back to your hotel for a nap or dip in the pool.